 How to Eat: Sprinkle chia, hempseed or ground flaxseed onto cereal, salad greens or brown rice.
 Add to all and any smoothies—check out this one.
 Spread nutty-tasting hemp seed onto PB&Js.

 How to Eat: Eat plain or add berries to cereal or oatmeal; leave whole or purée and pour over waffles.
-Here’s my all time fav power smoothie.
+Here’s my all-time fave power smoothie.

 How to Eat: This is seriously the go-to salmon—Glaze roasted fillets with orange juice and teriyaki sauce, or a mix of maple syrup, grated ginger and rice vinegar.